shashaank7926/ai-evals/issues.md

 - Experiments

-    1. the Card sometimes does flase speaker attribution
+    1. the Card sometimes does false speaker attribution
-    2. getting a extra reasoningText field in the model output in case of gpt model
     3. getting wrong scene classification in some cases
 - Online Traces